jon-jacky/Piety/doc/components.md

 Here are examples of systems software written in Python.
-Here we mostly exclude programs which are Python wrappers around a core written in another language (like many modules in the Python standard library).
-We also exclude programs written in other languages that can be scripted in Python.
+We mostly exclude programs which are Python wrappers around a core written in another language (like many modules in the Python standard library), but we make a few exceptions for exemplary APIs or interesting techniques.
+We also exclude programs written in other languages that can be scripted in Python --- there are so many.

 | Program | Description |
 | ------- | ----------- |